mikikiv/petsite/docs/human-care/technology.md

 These accounts are a mix of our own and friends and families :laughing:
 Feel free to watch whatever you want, just don't create or delete any profiles :thumbsup:

+Aim to use Mikey's and Tayler's profile when available

 :::